 But until it gets reviewed it needs to be stored in a centralized location.
 And this is where data warehousing platforms come in handy!

-Data warehousing has been used in many industries in recent years and is just now gaining popularity in the world of logistics.
-While you can find lots of information online about data warehousing solutions, some of it is misleading and can cause confusion for shippers considering this as a way to improve their supply chain operations.
+Data warehousing is a commonly used tool in many industries.
+However, it is, more recently gaining popularity in the world of logistics.
+While there is good information online about data warehousing solutions, some of it is misleading and can cause confusion for shippers considering this as a way to improve their supply chain operations.

 In this blog post, we’re going to talk about data warehousing and how it can be used to help supply chain businesses improve service, review data, save money, and streamline logistics operations.